Network Manager⚓️

 Description

-property provides access to the network peer responsible for securing communication between the client and server.
+The SharedPeer property provides access to the network peer responsible for securing communication between the client and server.
 Depending on the network state, it returns the appropriate peer for encryption and authentication:

-- Client-Server Mode: When both the client and server are active, it returns Server.ServerPeer
+- Client-Server Mode: When both the client and server are active, it returns Server.ServerPeer.

-- Client Only: When only the client is active, it returns Client.ServerPeer
+- Client Only: When only the client is active, it returns Client.ServerPeer.

-- Server Only: When only the server is active, it defaults to Server.ServerPeer
+- Server Only: When only the server is active, it defaults to Server.ServerPeer.

 This flexibility allows the property to provide the correct peer for communication in different network configurations.